bookingactivities/booking-activities/readme.txt

 * **Multilingual support** with ★ QTranslateX (free plugin)
 * ★ Auto-detect and switch languages, date/time format, first day of the week...
+* Customize most frontend messages directly in the settings
 * Fully translated in English and French.
 You can also help us [translating Booking Activities](https://translate.wordpress.org/projects/wp-plugins/booking-activities) in your language.

 **The best inside**